Written by Kate Pritchard

 - Turning insight into action to improve employee engagement

-In this final blog in the series, we’re going to look at how you can accelerate your employee engagement programme by working with an external partner.
+In this final blog in the series, we’re going to look at how you can accelerate your employee engagement program by working with an external partner.

-Employee engagement programmes involve your people and their personal data.
+Employee engagement programs involve your people and their personal data.
 It’s therefore imperative that your partner (and their technology) is entirely secure, protects confidentiality, and is compliant with legislation such as GDPR.

 As a partner, they need to be open, transparent and committed to helping you meet your goals, providing full support on both the technology and business side.
 Check with their current customers on their experiences and ensure that they have the right processes and certifications in place to protect your – and your employees’ – data.

 Flexible to your changing requirements

 When it comes to employee engagement, every company’s needs are different.
 And the pandemic has shown that requirements can change very rapidly.
 For example, many organizations have increased the frequency of listening after switching to remote working to ensure they engage with and support their staff.

 Therefore, you need to look for a partner flexible in how they operate, rather than delivering a rigid ‘one size fits all approach.
 Engagement partnerships are typically multi-year programs, so your provider needs to change how they support you as your requirements evolve.

 The same applies to their technology – you want access to an employee engagement survey platform that can handle a full range of surveys through the same interface, enabling you to bring results together and minimize set-up time.
 It must have design flexibility, too, allowing you to customize the look and feel of surveys.
 Your employee surveys should be able to seamlessly match your corporate branding and therefore resonate with your employees when they complete them.